Wheeland Beach on the island of Providenciales in the Turks and Caicos

 Northwest Point Trail in the Turks and Caicos

-The old Northwest Point Trail that leads parallel with Wheeland Beach.
+The old Northwest Point Trail that runs parallel to Wheeland Beach.

 There are no official accesses to Wheeland Beach.
-The coast is accessible from some spots along the historical Northwest Point and Mule Point trail, which existed for more than a century, and once connected Blue Hills with Malcolm's Road Beach, and later led to the light tower at Northwest Point.
+The coast is accessible from some spots along the historical Northwest Point and Mule Point Trail, which existed for more than a century and once connected Blue Hills with Malcolm's Road Beach.
+Later, it led to the light tower at Northwest Point.
 The full original route is no longer accessible.

 Wheeland Beach is easiest to access from the eastern side of the coast, past Froggies (a restaurant and ATV tour company).
-On its north-western end, tracks lead to the beach in the vicinity of Northwest Point Resort, yet are only suitable for high-clearance vehicles.
+On its northwestern end, tracks lead to the beach in the vicinity of Northwest Point Resort.
+These tracks are only suitable for high-clearance vehicles.

 Dangers